tstillwell/appengine_multiblog/README.md

 Then, go to the projects page and create a new project.

-If you're using a free appspot domain specify the domain here.
+> **If you're using a free appspot domain: **

-The Project ID is the name of your site and cannot be changed once you choose it, so be sure it's the one you want.
+> The Project ID is the name of your site and cannot be changed
+> once you choose it, so be sure it's the one you want.

-Your domain will look something like this:
+> Your domain will look something like this:
-`project-name.appspot.com`
+> `project-name.appspot.com`
-If project-name is already taken, some letters/numbers are added to the name to make it unique but the page will tell you if this is the case.
+> If project-name is already taken, some letters/numbers
+> are added to the name to make it unique
+> but the page will tell you if this is the case.

 The second step involves uploading the code to the project